ElliDimo/ProgrammingAssignment3/CodeBook.md

     12. Casting the final tidy data set, named 'castX', by calculating the mean of each variable by Subject and Activity groups (id elements : 'Sub_Group','Act_Group')

-    13. Writing the final tidy data set, 'castX', in a csv file named 'Tidy_data_set.csv'
+    13. Writing the final tidy data set, 'castX', in a txt file named 'Tidy_data_set.txt'

     14. Returning the final data set 'castX', as the result of function3.